SchildCode/GlobalMinimize/README.md

 - GlobalMinimize is a normal workbook file, not an Excel AddIn, so it does not require any installation.
 To use GlobalMinimize, you must have two Excel workbooks open at the same time: the GlobalMinimize workbook and your own workbook file containing the cell value that you wish to minimize.

 ### License and warranty
-- Distributed free under the CC RY-ND 4.0 license.
+- Distributed free under the CC BY-ND 4.0 license.
 - Provided with no warranty of any kind.

 ### Author and copyright